WCSCourses/GenEpiLAC2023/Manuals/Assembly_method_comparison/Assembly_annotation.md

 - `out.summary.phandango.tre` - tree based on matches in the out.summary.csv file

-To visualize the results open up the web browser, and type in the URL: https://jameshadfield.github.io/phandango/
+To visualize the results open up the Firefox web browser, and type in the URL: https://jameshadfield.github.io/phandango/

 From a file view window drag and drop the two `phandango` files, `out.summary.phandango.tre` and `out.summary.phandango.csv`, into the browser window.